The-Focus-AI/podcast-collaborator/memory/active-context.md

 - Previous failing tests related to App command handling have been removed
 - Core functionality is working as expected
 - Added PodcastBrowser component with comprehensive UI
+- Episode browsing functionality is now working correctly
+- EpisodeService properly integrated with PocketCasts and storage
+- Browse and list commands aligned in behavior
+- Service dependencies properly configured

 ## Test Coverage
 1. Storage Layer: